Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Introduction

-In the present work, we implement a driven Bose-Hubbard model in optical lattices and draw samples from the output probability distribution encoded in the states of the thermalized phase in a 32-site chain with 20 particles, which is a classically intractable regime.
-Site-resolved manipulations enable deterministic initialisation and periodically driving of the system.
-The stability of the set-up and precise calibrations offer us the ability for quantitatively reliable quantum simulation of the many-body dynamics.
+In the present work, we implement a driven Bose-Hubbard model in optical lattices and draw samples from the output probability distribution encoded in the states of the thermalized phase, involving a two-leg ladder system of 64 sites with 20 particles, which is in the intractable regime for classical computation.
+Site-resolved atom addressing and pattern-programable potential engineering enable deterministic initialisation and long-time periodic driving of the system.
+The stability of the set-up and precise calibrations offer us the ability to quantitatively and reliably simulate many-body dynamics.
 After the final state is projected on a Fock basis, we utilise the atom-number readout to obtain the output strings.
-For the small system’s size up to 20 sites which can still be classically simulated and verifiable, we validate the samples via classical fidelity \cite{Spring2013,Crespi2013,Tillmann2013,Carolan2014,Wang2017c,Zhong2018} or Bayesian hypothesis tests \cite{Zhong2021a,Madsen2022}.
-These results from the Bayesian hypothesis tests can also be extrapolated to ensure that the system operates in the driven thermalized phase in the classically intractable regime.
-In the system of 32 sites with 20 atoms, the time cost is estimated to be at least 2,500 seconds to generate a single sample for the \textit{Frontier} supercomputer (8,730,112 cores, 9.2 petabytes), the currently most powerful supercomputer worldwide, with the currently known best algorithms and supposing its random access memory (RAM) is sufficient (the required RAM is much larger than that in the \textit{Frontier}.
-See Supplementary Information).
-For comparison, it takes only 500 seconds to perform the same task in our quantum machine.
-The bichromatic superlattices allow us to measure the second-order \Renyi entropy and monitor its real-time dynamics during the driving, which unveils a volume law of the entanglement in the driven thermalized phase.
-The multi-point correlation functions are extracted microscopically and enhanced high-order correlations are observed in the thermalized phase.
-These observations provide distinctions between the thermalized phase versus the MBL phase.\\
+For small one-dimensional (1D) chain systems with up to 20 sites, which can still be simulated and verified classically, we validate the samples using either classical fidelity \cite{Spring2013,Crespi2013,Tillmann2013,Carolan2014,Wang2017c,Zhong2018} or Bayesian hypothesis tests \cite{Bentivegna2014,Wang2017c,Zhong2021a,Madsen2022}.
+The results of Bayesian hypothesis tests are then used to estimate the complexity of sampling the thermalized phase, providing a basis for testing scenarios that are classically intractable.
+In the two-leg ladder of 64 sites with 20 atoms, the time cost is estimated to be at least 8 days to generate a single exact sample for the \textit{Frontier} supercomputer (8,730,112 cores, 9.2 petabytes), the currently most powerful supercomputer worldwide, with currently known best algorithms and supposing its random access memory (RAM) is sufficient (the required RAM is much larger than that the \textit{Frontier} equipped, see Appendices).
+For comparison, it takes only 500 seconds to perform the same task in our quantum machine, yielding a quantum speedup of 3 orders of magnitude.
+The quantum advantage of the sampling experiments achieved here is further applied to distinguish the thermalized phase from the MBL phase.
+The multi-point correlation functions are extracted from those samples after periodic driving and enhanced high-order correlations are observed in the driven thermalized phase compared to the MBL phase.
+The approximate algorithms of matrix product states (MPS) also break down to reproduce the results in the driven thermalized phase.
+Moreover, we manage to measure the second-order \Renyi entropy, showing a volume law of the entanglement in the thermalized phase.
+These observations provide distinctions between the thermalized phase versus the MBL phase.